AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Check Messages`), both when using :ref:`Direct Justification with Pragma Annotate` and when using :ref:`Indirect Justification with Pragma Assume`.

-* [SPARK_EXTERNAL]
-  The modeling of :ref:`Interfaces to the Physical World` needs to be reviewed for objects whose address is specified through an address clause or aspect:
+* [SPARK_EXTERNAL] The modeling of :ref:`Interfaces to the Physical World` needs to be reviewed for objects and abstract states whose value may be modified concurrently.
+Regarding objects, this only concerns objects whose address is specified through an address clause or aspect.
+Regarding abstract states, this only concerns abstract states whose refinement is not in SPARK.

-  * All objects whose value may be modified concurrently should be `effectively volatile` in SPARK (see SPARK RM 7.1.2), so that GNATprove takes into account possible concurrent changes in the object's value.
+  * They should be `effectively volatile` in SPARK (see SPARK RM 7.1.2), so that GNATprove takes into account possible concurrent changes in the object's value.

-  * All objects whose value may be modified concurrently should be `synchronized` in SPARK (see SPARK RM 9) to prevent race conditions which could lead to reading invalid values.
+  * They should be `synchronized` in SPARK (see SPARK RM 9) to prevent race conditions which could lead to reading invalid values.

-  * All synchronized objects which are :ref:`Volatile Variables` and all :ref:`External State Abstraction` should have specified the correct :ref:`Properties of Volatile Variables` corresponding to their usage.
+  * They should have specified the correct :ref:`Properties of Volatile Variables` corresponding to their usage.

 * [SPARK_ALIASING_ADDRESS]
   Aliases between objects annotated with an address clause or aspect whose